wqxxzd/RaincouverPredictionTest/README.md

 ## Project Overview

-Our project is to build a classification model to predict if there's precipitation in a day (True or False) and a regression model to predict the amount of precipitation, based on features of temperature, wind speed, direction, shortwave radiation and evapotranspiration.
-The best classification model in our training and testing process is SVC-RBF with hyperparameter C=10.0.
-It yields the best test score of 0.8625 and f1-score of 0.87 when generalizes to the unseen data.
-This is a pretty high accuracy to predict whether there's rain on a particular day.
-The best regression model trained with the same features to predict the amount of precipitaiton is SVR with gamma=0.1 and C=1000.
-It produces the best score on the unseen test data of 0.6993.
-The accuracy is adequate.
-More study could be done to improve the regression model.
+Our project investigates the prediction of daily precipitation in Vancouver using machine learning methods.
+Using a dataset spanning from 1990 to 2023, we explored the predictive power of some key environmental and cliamte features such as temperature, wind speed, and evapotranspiration.
+Our results suggest the best classification model is Support Vector Machine with Radial Basis Function (SVM RBF) model with the hyperparameter C=10.0.
+The model achieved a notable F1 score of 0.86 on the positive class (precipitation is present) when generalized to the unseen data, suggesting a high accuracy in precipitation prediction.
+We also explored feature importance, showing ET₀ reference evapotranspiration and the cosine transformation of months as robust predictors.
+Hyperparameter optimization did not make improvement to our curren model, indicating the potential need for feature engineering or incoportating more features.
+Our preject presents a reliable model for predicting precipitation with potential practical applications in various fields.

 The dataset we used in this project contains daily precipitation information in Vancouver from 1990 to the present (i.e., 6 Nov, 2023).
 It is sourced from Open-Meteo’s Historical [Weather API](https://doi.org/10.5281/ZENODO.7970649) [1].
 Each row in the dataset includes weather measurement statistics in a day.
 The key measurements in our dataset are month, daily temperature measures, wind speeds, wind direction, shortwave radiation, and ET₀ reference evapotranspiration.
 Specifically, shortwave radiation represents the sum of solar energy received in a day; ET₀ reference evapotranspiration provides an indication of the atmospheric demand for moisture (i.e., higher relative humidity reduces ET₀ ); and month is also included as a variable since it accounts for the seasonal variations in precipitation [2].